How to Draw Bird Step by Step – Side View

 Once you have sketched out the major shapes of the body you can move down to the smaller parts such as the beak and legs.

-Draw the outer shape of the beak sort of “cutting” into the head for about 1/3 of its length.
+Draw the beak with a pointy tip and it’s inner shape sort of “cutting” into the head for about 1/3 of its length.

 When drawing the legs keep in mind that the back leg will be partially hidden behind the front leg.
-The back leg should also be drawn slightly smaller due to perspective.
+The back leg should also be drawn slightly smaller as it’s further away from the viewer (due to perspective).

 For an explanation of perspective drawing see: